 Doug Knecht, Bank Street Education Center

-Susan Engel, author of Hungry Mind: The Origin of Curiosity in Childhood and The End of the Rainbow: How Educating for Happiness (Not Money) Would Transform Our Schools
+Susan Engel, author of Hungry Mind: The Origins of Curiosity in Childhood

 Blue School strives to fulfill a public purpose by bringing public and independent educators together to explore applications of research (current and potential) from the domains of education, neuroscience and psychology.